-The name they chose, “Aisling”, is an Irish word meaning a dream or vision.
-The Aisling poems and songs were a phenomenon of the “hidden Ireland” of the eighteenth century, helping to keep alive among Irish people a knowledge of the past, a pride in their heritage and a hope for the future.
+The name they chose, “Aisling” (pronounced Ash-ling), is an Irish word meaning a dream or vision.
+The Aisling poems and songs were a phenomenon of the “hidden Ireland” of the penal times of the eighteenth century, helping to keep alive among Irish people a knowledge of the past, a pride in their heritage and a hope for the future.

 On 16 March 1955, the inaugural meeting of the Aisling Society of Sydney was held, a constitution adopted and office-bearers elected.
 The first ordinary meeting was held in April 1955, and a talk was given by one of the society’s first great characters, James A Meagher.
 In every year since then, the society has hosted monthly talks on the fourth Wednesday of each month, on a wide range of subjects.
 Go to PAST TALKS for more.

 For reports prior to 2001, please contact the Archivist, Peter Gray SC.